 There’s loads of different CAL’s out there, and many of the patterns are free, so we’re taking a look at some of our favourite crochet-alongs that you can hook up in 2021!

-New Magic Carpet CAL starting in Simply Crochet issue 110
+New Magic Carpet CAL from Simply Crochet

 In issue 110 we’re very excited to bring you the brand new Magic Carpet Throw crochet-along!
 Designed by Rosina Plane of Rosina Crochets using West Yorkshire Spinners ColourLab yarn, the throw is made using the mosaic crochet technique, which looks stunningly intricate but is easy to do.
 This fabulous crochet-along project runs over 7 parts, and in each part you’ll hook up two segments of the blanket using both the overlay and inset mosaic crochet techniques.
-Subscribe to Simply Crochet today and you’ll receive a huge 14-ball bundle of WYS 100% British wool to complete the Magic Carpet CAL, worth over £90!

-The Filet Fantastic crochet-along is a fun and exciting new CAL by Heather of Keep Calm and Crochet On!
-This stunning filet blanket CAL is released in 12 parts, starting from the 5th March and running to the 28th May.
+The Filet Fantastic crochet-along is a fun and exciting CAL by Heather of Keep Calm and Crochet On!
+This stunning filet blanket CAL was released in 12 parts, starting from the 5th March and running to the 28th May.
 The patterns are all free on Heathers website, and there are two colourways available using Scheepjes River Washed and Scheepjes Colour Crafter yarn.
 We love how this crochet-along really shows the stunning effects that can be achieved with filet crochet!